 I bought a pack raft at Beaver Sports in Fairbanks on a rainy weekend in early July and used it the next weekend to visit the Hayes Range across the Delta River.
-I’ve crossed the Delta River several times on foot in the winter while it was frozen over, but the swift, freezing water had kept me at bay during the summer.
+I’ve crossed the Delta River several times on foot in the winter while it was frozen, but the cold, swift water had kept me at bay during the summer.

-On a Friday with perfect summer weather, I parked alongside the Delta River across from McGinnis Creek.
+On a Friday with perfect weather I parked alongside the Delta River across from McGinnis Creek.
 I started hiking upstream to get in position to float across, but one the river’s many braided channels pinched against the woods on the edge of the river plain, forcing me to inflate the raft earlier than I wanted.
 After floating across that channel, I hiked farther upstream with the raft on top of my head to a much broader channel that flowed past the mouth of McGinnis Creek.
-The water was very swift with some rough waves, probably a borderline Class II-III, but I barely caught a splash even though I left the spray deck at home.
+The water was very swift with some rough waves, probably Class II, but I barely caught a splash even though I left the spray deck at home.

 I continued along the creek as it curved into a valley, but after a mile or so the creek pinched against an impassable wall of rock.
 The current was raging, so I had no other option but to bushwhack through steep forest to get above tree line.
 I made it out of the woods after what seemed like an eternity, sweating and bleeding.
 Topping out on a small hill, I could see across a wide expanse of rolling tundra above the west side of the river, completely deserted except for a few moose roaming around.